-840 023 43 49273 15 Country Code Studbook Society Sequential Five-Digit Year of for United States of Origin Code Number Birth

-(ii) For Rhineland h orses foaled in Canada:

-124 030 43 36204 15

-Country Code for Canada Studbook of Origin Society Code Sequential Five-Digit Number Year of Birth

-101 Callada orongin Couc Tullioer Diffi
+of Origin

-(iii) For Rhineland l horses foaled in n Mexico: 484 005 43 54912 15 Country Code Studbook Society Sequential Five-Digit Year of for Mexico of Origin Code Number Birth
+840 023 43 49273 15 Country Code Studbook Society Sequential Five-Digit Year of for United States of Origin Code Number Birth (ii) For Rhineland horses foaled in n Canada: 124 030 43 36204 15 Country Code Studbook Society Sequential Five-Digit Year of for Canada of Origin Code Number Birth (iii) For Rhineland horses foaled in Mexico: 484 005 43 54912 15 Country Code Studbook Society Sequential Five-Digit Year of

+Number

+Birth

+Code

-- 6.4.4.
-Registration Name Mares which are entered into the Rhineland Main Mare Studbook or Rhineland Mare Studbook as well as stallions which are entered in the Rhineland Stallion Book must be named.
+- Registration Name Mares which are entered into the Rhineland Main Mare Studbook or Rhineland Mare Studbook as well as stallions which are entered in the Rhineland Stallion Book must be named.
 However, a horse may also be named earlier, i.e. at the time of foal registration.
-This name is to begin with the same letter as the name of the sire, except in the case of certain stallions descending from the F-W line.
+This name is to begin with the same letter as the name of the sire, except in the case of certain stallions descending from the F-W line or KWPN.
 The name allocated at the time of foal registration may be changed provided the horse has not been inspected and entered into the breeding program.
 A name once given to an Approved Stallion may not be given again to any horse other than a full brother (with the appropriate suffix, II etc.).
-Name choices are restricted to twenty (20) spaces, including letters, punctuation marks and numerals. - 6.4.5.
-Accuracy of Information The breeder (mare owner, leasee, or embryo owner at the time of conception) is responsible for the accuracy of the information on the application for foal registration, as well as further requirements which the breeder must submit to AHS.
+Name choices are restricted to twenty (20) spaces, including letter, punctuation marks and numerals. - Accuracy of Information The breeder (mare owner, leasee, or embryo owner at the time of conception) is responsible for the accuracy of the information on the application for foal registration, as well as further requirements which the breeder must submit to AHS.
 The breeder shall be obliged to check the registration papers after they have been issued by the AHS, to ensure that all information is correct.
 If incorrect information is discovered, the AHS is to be informed so that corrections can be made. - 6.4.6.
 Amendments to Registration Papers All changes to the registration papers, including, for example, breeding data, death, sale, amendments of color or distinguishing marks, results of performance tests are to be communicated to the AHS by the horse's owner.
-Amendments to the registration papers or Certificates of Pedigree shall be produced by the AHS and sent to the Owner of Record. - 6.4.7.
-Duplicate Copies A duplicate copy of registration papers or Certificates of Pedigree can only be issued after application and presentation of a signed, notarized statement concerning the loss of the original.
+Amendments to the registration papers or Certificates of Pedigree shall be produced by the AHS and sent to the Owner of Record. - 6.4.7 Duplicate Copies A duplicate copy of registration papers or Certificates of Pedigree can only be issued after application and presentation of a signed, notarized statement concerning the loss of the original.
 The replacement document is to be clearly marked as a duplicate copy.